 Ascoli is a place for wandering and discovering its medieval towers, impressive city gates – the Porta Romana – and stunning community theater the Teatro Ventidio Basso.

 And when it is time to eat, you cannot miss trying the local specialty – olive ascolane.
 Giant olives are stuffed with meat, covered in breadcrumbs, and fried.
 It is the ultimate aperitivo treat and is best accompanied by a glass of local Pecorino or Rosso Piceno wine.

 To get to Ascoli, there is a direct train line from Venice or it’s a three-hour drive or bus ride from Rome.
 Just be sure to plan your Italy trip before you go to ensure don’t miss any of the top attractions in Ascoli Piceno.

 Varese is a beautiful town near Milan, located near Lake Maggiore.
 It was known beginning from the times when it became officially a municipality (Early Middle Ages).
 Later, in the 20th century, the population began to increase, and the economy prospered, leading to a rise in the dimensions of this urban spot.

 Varese is known to be flourishing in the mechanical and electromechanical industry and textile (mainly footwear) industry and the city is the perfect day trip from Milan.

-One thing you can’t miss when visiting Varese are the various parks and gardens, giving the city the name of “The Garden City”.
+One thing you can’t miss when visiting Varese is the various parks and gardens, giving the city the name “The Garden City”.